henrygd/side-panel-menu-thing/readme.md

 const menu = sidePanel({
 	// target container (where it's mounted and listens for touch)
 	target: document.body,
-	// panel content (will be removed and added in the panel)
+	// element mounted in panel (will be removed if it exists in DOM)
 	content: document.getElementById('content'),
 	// width of panel
 	width: 400,